hhvm/user-documentation/guides/hack/05-statements/11-expression-statements.md

 In all cases, there are no side-effects, and the result is discarded.

-If an expression statement contains no expression (that is, it’s just a semicolon), we have a *null statement*.
+If an expression statement contains no expression (that is, it's just a semicolon), we have a *null statement*.
 Consider the following:

 ```Hack
 while ((c = getNextCharacter()) === " " || c === "\t")